 The Master of Education degree program is designed to meet the academic and professional interests of a person working in the educational field.
-The College of Education offers Master of Education degrees in on-campus, off-campus and online formats.
+The College of Education offers Master of Education degrees in on-campus and online formats.

 Upon admission to a Master of Education program, each student is assigned an academic advisor.
 The student and advisor plan a program of study to meet the student’s individual goals and general degree requirements.
 Departments may require that a copy of the program plan be kept on file.